 What Kind of Soil Does Crassula ‘Dorothy’ Need?

-It’s also essential to choose a container with drainage holes to prevent water from accumulating at the bottom of the pot.
+It’s also essential to choose a pot with drainage holes to prevent water from accumulating at the bottom of the pot.
 Crassula ‘Dorothy’ has a shallow root system, so it’s best to use a shallow pot or container.
 When repotting, gently remove Crassula ‘Dorothy’ from the old soil, trim any dead or rotted roots, and replant in fresh soil.
 It’s best to wait a week before watering after repotting to allow the roots to settle in the new soil.

 How to Propagate Crassula ‘Dorothy’